I read a great article by Dr Jonathan Axe giving us all the details of what Cocoa Butter actually is and what the real benefits are.

 Cocoa Butter Helps Treat Mouth Sores

-Cocoa butter can be used on the inside of your mouth or on your lips if you are are prone to developing painful sores or recurring blisters.
+It can be used on the inside of your mouth or on your lips if you are are prone to developing painful sores or recurring blisters.

 Makes a Great Shaving Cream

-You can even use cocoa butter to shave and hydrate skin at the same time.
+You can even use it to shave and hydrate skin at the same time.
 It melts easily in warm water and what’s more, it won’t clog your drain.
 You can use a small amount before shaving to prevent nicks and to leave just-shaven skin feeling nice and smooth.
 After showering is another great time to apply it as the heat opens up pores and makes it absorb products better.

 Cocoa Butter Reduces Stretch Marks

-Cocoa butter may prevent or treat stretch marks, particularly during pregnancy.
+It may prevent or treat stretch marks, particularly during pregnancy.
 He says that actual studies show mixed results.

 Many people say there is improvements in visible stretch marks after using it,